EdmundYanJ/NS-ICF/README.md

 - Python 3.7
 - Pytorch>=1.4.0

+### Notes
+We extract the country imformation of the movie in DBLP.

 ### References
 If you find this work helpful in your research, please consider citing the following paper.
 The bibtex are listed below: